BRANDS

 Anna Sui

-Anna Sui started her New York label in 1981 after years in the downtown fashion scene.
-The brand’s whole identity is built on vintage references, print, and a kind of controlled chaos.
+Anna Sui started her New York label after years in the downtown fashion scene.
+The brand’s identity is built on vintage references, print, and controlled clash.
 The interesting part is how consistent it stayed, which is why older pieces are easy to clock.

 -